erinwitkop/EOGC-CAFE-Gene-Family-analysis/CAFE_Annotation_Analysis_NOTES/5_7_19_Combining_Shared_Con_Exp_Cvir_IGV_track.md

 #### SCRAP SCRIPT ######
 ## wasn't used to make final pipeline:...removing XP? $ for file in *.fa.virginica; do filename=${file%.fa.virginica};   sed -i -e "/XP/ s/\$/_$filename/" "$file"; done

+#### MISTAKE FOUND WITH SEPARATING TO COLUMN #####

+  # saw when I loaded all the tracks to github it looked like some of the columns were separated by a space and not by a tab

+  # the files open in IGV perfectly however and seem to not be missing those sections